 How do you build an engaged community to support a cause?

 For many young adults, survivorship can be as difficult as overcoming cancer.
-Each year, Project Koru helps young adult cancer survivors find healing and renewal through outdoor experiences in the ocean and mountains.
+Each year, Project Koru helps survivors find healing and renewal through outdoor experiences.

 Mobilizing fundraisers to do the most good

 When Project Koru first approached CauseMic in 2015, there were 112 survivors waiting to attend Camp Koru, the organization’s flagship, week-long adventure therapy camp.
 We developed a campaign theme titled #NOWAITLIST to communicate Project Koru’s goal for meeting the camp’s popular demand.
 The theme, combined with stories of survivors they’ve served, was leveraged for Kiteboard 4 Cancer, Project Koru’s annual peer-to-peer fundraising event, which is also the largest amateur kiteboarding event in North America.
 Our approach increased revenue by 55.9 percent and ultimately, eliminated the waitlist for Camp Koru that year.